aar0m/cat-farm/README.md

 most reliable graduate student known to man (probably) and someone who has graciously put up with my coding problems (thank you Rachel!)._

-## Lessons Exercised by building Animal Farm
+## Lessons Exercised by Building Animal Farm
 ![CLion](images/coding.png)
 * Understanding the difference between C and C++
 * Declaring and implementing _classes_